 While the Springfield and Burke areas were already experiencing a seller’s market, economic and health situations over the last year have tilted the market toward the seller even more.
 And the result has been quite a phenomenon.

 The pandemic has spurred buyers and sellers.
-Across the U.S., home sales and prices on everything from new construction to condos, and especially single family homes in our suburban areas, has soared in the last year.
+Across the U.S., home sales and prices on everything from new construction to condos, and especially single-family homes in our suburban areas, have soared in the last year.

 Truly, low interest rates, coupled with a demand for homes that continues to exceed supply, has led to list prices steadily climbing, particularly in the suburbs near major cities as well as in more rural areas.